abasotrebla/matteogithub.github.io/_pages/booklet.md

 int number;
 ```

-With this instruction you are declaring a variable named `number` as an integer.
+With this instruction, you are declaring a variable named `number` as an integer.
 What happens is that a block of memory will be reserved for this variable and that you can access this block of memory simply using its name.
 How is this block long?
-Probably 4 byte, but just test it yourself:
+Probably 4 bytes, but just test it yourself:

 ```C
 #include <stdio.h>